 Essentially, this two-step process needs to work in tandem:

-- Phase I, the CYP1B1, or CYP1A1 breaks down estradiol into the catechol estrogen metabolites.
+• Phase I: the CYP1B1 or CYP1A1 enzyme breaks down estradiol into the catechol estrogen metabolites.

-Why is it so important that both phases happen in sync?
-Because some of the metabolites, such as 16α-OHE1, are also able to activate the estrogen receptors — and are implicated, big time, in breast cancer.[ref]
-Thus, you don’t want certain Phase I metabolite hanging around in the body.
+Some of the metabolites, such as 16α-OHE1, are also able to activate the estrogen receptors.
+These specific estrogen metabolites increase the risk of breast cancer.[ref]
+Thus, you don’t want certain Phase I metabolites hanging around in the body.

 Estrogen metabolites linked to breast, ovarian, and prostate cancer: